hydrolix/connectors-core/README.md

 ### Operating System
 Currently, connectors based on this library will only run on recent AMD64/x86_64 Linux distros.
 Ubuntu 22.x, 23.x and Fedora 38 work fine; Ubuntu 20.x definitely doesn't work; other distros MIGHT work.
-It DOES NOT work on macOS, because it uses a native binary built from the C++ source tree, which can only target Linux at this time.

-You can *build* the connector on macOS, it just won't run.
-Sorry.
+The library can _work_ on other OS's (including macOS) via Docker, but we don't support it for production use.

 ## Building